TrangPham93/inception/USER_DOC.md

 /home/trpham/data/mariadb/     ← MariaDB database files
 ```

 These directories persist across `make down` and `make` restarts.
-They are only removed by `make clean`.
+They are only removed by `make fclean`.

 ---